charlie86/shiny-usage-monitor/README.md

 5 2018-03-09 22:53:22 26042 shiny 20  0 297204 98492 8260 S  0.0 4.8 0:02.91   0       shiny-server/sentify
 6 2018-03-09 23:52:58 29000 shiny 20  0 245316 78764 6808 R 98.7 3.8 0:01.12   0       shiny-server/sentify
 ```

+There you have it!
+For a live example, go [here](http://rcharlie.net/server_status/).